This section provides information on the following issues:

 <linker> <assembly fullname="Unity.2D.SpriteShape.Runtime" preserve="all"/> <assembly fullname="Unity.2D.Common.Runtime" preserve="all"/> </linker>

 For more information on stripping levels and the UnityLinker, see Managed code stripping.

 package.manifest file is malformed, an error similar to this appears in your Unity console:

 Failed to resolve packages: The file [<project-path>/Packages/manifest.json] is not valid JSON: Unexpected token '}' at 44:1 }

 You can use the information contained in the error message to fix the JSON.
 There are a number of online validators that you can use to try to correct the problem.
 Once you save the corrected file, Unity reloads the Package Manager window.

-If you are still experiencing problems, check to see if your Project manifest uses “exclude” as a package version.
-This is an obsolete value for the dependencies attribute.
+If you are still experiencing problems, check to see if your project manifest uses “exclude” as a package version.
+This is an obsolete value for the dependencies property.
 If you find any lines like these, remove the entire line.
-Package Manager only installs packages that are explicitly included as a dependency in your Project, so once you remove that entry, Package Manager ignores the package and doesn’t install it.
+Package Manager only installs packages that are explicitly included as a dependency in your project, so once you remove that entry, Package Manager ignores the package and doesn’t install it.